 And similar to the variety of dating sites like Match.com, Bumble and OK Cupid, more and more employee engagement platforms are flooding the market, offering relief to companies seeking to address major business challenges.

 One thing that remains universally important in maintaining employee engagement (in both relationships and software platforms) is recognition.
-When done with purpose, employee recognition is the engine that drives engagement; it provides a highly visible, tangible way to ensure your employees are appreciated for their contributions while at the same time reinforcing key company values.
+When done with purpose, employee recognition is the engine that drives employee engagement; it provides a highly visible, tangible way to ensure your employees are appreciated for their contributions while at the same time reinforcing key company values.

 With employee engagement declining for the first time in five years, it’s more important than ever for organizations to understand how they can use recognition as the underpinning of a successful engagement initiative.
 But even more important is understanding, how companies can use engagement to address specific business objectives.
 With that in mind, I have provided some specific guidance below: